Database Mocking and Seeding for Ephemeral Environments

 • environment: Defines initial database credentials scoped strictly to the CI runner.

 • volumes: Mounts the local seed directory to PostgreSQL’s native initialization path.
+All .sql and .sh files here run automatically on first start.

 • healthcheck: Polls database readiness every five seconds until the service accepts connections.